Skip to main content

 Given the potential drawbacks of relying on design and construction professionals’ individual PI policies, some owners may opt to purchase a project-specific professional liability (PSPL) insurance policy on behalf of their design and construction team.
 These policies provide a dedicated limit covering the entire team for the length of the project, with an extended reporting period.

 However, PSPL policies can be prohibitively expensive, often costing 40% to 50% more than an OPPI policy, and the market is limited.
 As the owner is not the named insured, it ultimately has no control over the policy, nor does the insurer have a duty to defend the owner in the event of a third-party claim.
-PSPL policies also lack many of the benefits that OPPI policies provide owners, such as first-party indemnity, designated coverage, multi-use capability, and defense provisions.
+PSPL policies also lack many of the benefits that OPPI policies provide owners, such as first-party indemnity, designated coverage, multi-use capability, and defence provisions.

 Why Marsh